kris-classes/crypto/README.md

 Add yours here.

+Loni Kerrigan
+[Codecademy] (https://www.codecademy.com) - I used this website 3 years ago to introduce myself to Python.
+It had some cool exercises that walk you through everything step by step.
+It feels like playing a game.
+I definitely recommend it.

 Alice Deng
 1. https://developers.google.com/edu/python - I found this link very good, it cover a basic python language, and also there have some very goood example on it
 2. https://www.tutorialspoint.com/python/index.htm - Another good site like w3schools.com which give you very good Python Tutorial for you to understand.